NEONScience/neon-data-institute-2016/_posts/institute-materials/day2_tuesday/2016-06-20-classify-raster-threshold-R.md

 <div id="challenge" markdown="1">
 ## Challenge

 Take the markdown file that you just created in this lesson.
-Add some additional documentation that describes the steps that you took to classify a raster.
+Imagine that you are your future self.
+Add some additional documentation that describes the steps that you took to classify a raster in R and "analyze" / describe the outputs.
+Do they tell you anything about vegetation structure at the field site?

 When you are done, add to this markdown document.
 Create the following threshold classified outputs: